Mori Atlas logo

 Laguna de La Restinga is best known for its extensive mangrove ecosystem and outstanding significance as a bird habitat.
 The lagoon supports impressive populations of waterfowl including flamingos, scarlet ibises, frigatebirds, herons, and egrets.
 The mangrove-fringed channels provide a striking visual landscape where visitors can traverse the labyrinth of waterways by motorboat.
 The park's designation as a Ramsar Wetland underscores its international importance as a coastal wetland ecosystem.
 The three endemic land species found here, including a subspecies of deer, rabbit, and snake, highlight the ecological distinctiveness of Margarita Island's isolated environment.

-Laguna de la Restinga National Park canal
+Mangrove-lined waterway within Laguna de La Restinga National Park

 Laguna de La Restinga National Park history and protected-area timeline